-a. where an entirely new or complete replacement installation of a heating system with a higher carbon intensity is unavoidable (see clauses 6.3.1 and 6.3.2), an evaluation of the U-values of the existing insulation envelope of the building should be made.
+where an entirely new or complete replacement installation of a High carbon intensity a. heating systems heating system with a higher carbon intensity is unavoidable (see clauses 6.3.1 and 6.3.2), an evaluation of the U-values of the existing insulation envelope of the building should be made.
 The elemental values that are obtained should be improved by dividing them by 1.15 and rounding down the revised figure to 2 decimal places.
 For example: an existing wall U-value of 0.70 will become 0.60 and an existing roof U-value of 0.35 will become 0.30.
-The resulting improvement should then be effected to the building fabric, but such an adjustment should only be made once to an existing building under this current guidance;

-ACMV in office buildings

-where an entirely new or complete replacement mechanical ventilation or air conditioning system is installed in an office building, the Carbon Performance Index (CPI) referred to in clause 6.6.2a. should be at least equal to that of any existing system but not less than 90;

-ACMV in other non-domestic buildings

-c. where an entirely new or complete replacement mechanical ventilation or air conditioning system is installed in a non-domestic building (other than an office building), the total specific fan power or SFP (i.e. the design power of all fans in the distribution system divided by the design ventilation rate through the building) of not greater than 1.5 W/litres/second.
+The resulting improvement should then be effected to the building fabric, but such an adjustment should only be made once to an existing building under this current guidance; ACMV in office b. where an entirely new or complete replacement mechanical ventilation or air conditioning system is installed in an office buildings building, the Carbon Performance Index (CPI) referred to in clause 6.6.2a. should be at least equal to that of any existing system but not less than 90; where an entirely new or complete replacement mechanical ACMV in other non-C. domestic buildings ventilation or air conditioning system is installed in a nondomestic building (other than an office building), the total specific fan power or SFP (i.e. the design power of all fans in the distribution system divided by the design ventilation rate through the building) of not greater than 1.5 W/litres/second.
+Building logbook d. the building logbook referred to in clause 6.8.1 should be amended to take account of the alterations to the services, however it is not necessary to provide a forecast of energy consumption.
+Where such a logbook does not exist, (e.g. due to the age of the building), the record of the alteration work carried out, including any recommendations to the owner/occupier, the user and maintenance instructions, should form the basis for a logbook.